 Thrombophlebitis is a serious and life-threatening condition.
 Thrombophlebitis may result in the following complications;

 Post-phlebitic syndrome is a group of symptoms that occurs months or years after developing deep vein thrombosis.
 Patients with this condition experience pain, swelling, and heaviness in the lower extremities.

 2. Pulmonary Embolism

 Clot is present and lodged in a particular part of the vessel.
-If the clot dislodged and traveled to the vessel of another organ, the process is known as a thromboembolism.
+If the clot dislodged and traveled to the vessel of another organ, the process is known as thromboembolism.
 Blocking of vessels of lungs by clot results in a serious life-threatening condition known as pulmonary embolism.

-What Are The Symptoms Of Vein Inflammation?
+What Are The Symptoms Of Inflammation Of Vein?

 Symptoms Of Superficial Phlebitis

 The patient suffering from superficial phlebitis may experience the following symptoms;

 - Warm sensation

 Patient with deep phlebitis may experience the following symptoms;